MyBagofTricks/MentionBot/README.md

 # Setup
 1. Set up a MySQL compatible database and:
   * create a database
-  * create a table named 'posts' with the text columns:
+  * create a table named 'posts' with the columns:
     * subid (TEXT or VARCHAR(10+))
     * title (TEXT or VARCHAR(255))
     * link (TEXT or VARCHAR(30+))